n3ovice/mythic/markDown/mythicOverview.md

 Thought to be a vast and mature elven citadel hidden somewhere in the [Northern Sea](#northern-sea).
 Most of the elves wandering [The Kingdom](#the-kingdom) either don't know or choose not to divulge any confirmation of **Vanima**'s existence.
 Their silence does nothing to combat the many rumors about Vanima and [The Elves](#the-elves).
 Unlike the other races, Elves don't seem to collect together in single neighborhoods or regions.
 While it isn't rare for a village to have the odd elf or two, it **is** very rare to see an elven family or even a large group.

+- Knowledge Check
+  - 10 The real location of Vanima is lost, even to the [elves](#the-elves) but it must be somewhere on the coast of _the Northern Sea_, deep in [the Grand Forest](#grand-forest).
+  - 14 The strange white-gold elven coin that can sometimes be found in [Lutra](#lutra) and [the capital](#blackstone) must be from Vanima.
+  - 18 Elves are mysterious as they are, but **especially strange** wood elves are traveling through the kingdom constantly.
+They **must** know where Vanima is.

 ### Chendrin Hall

+**Chendrin Hall** is the formal name of the huge barracks and fort that marks the edge of the frontier in the **south**.
+It isn't technically affiliated with any particular noble house and takes soldiers from across the Kingdom.
+Elves, Dwarfs and even _Halflings_ are among the ranks that are stationed at Chendrin.

+The fort is responsable for the protection of all the villages and regions in the south and as such, it's soldiers see more action than anyone else in the kingdom.
+[The less civil orcish warbands](#the-kimbree) consider themselves at constant war with [The Kingdom](#the-kingdom) and regularly muster offensives against Chendrin Hall.

+- Knowledge Check
+  - 14 Chendrin Hall will pay **100 Gold Coins** to any able bodies man or woman who enlists there.
+  - 15 The 100 Coins will only be paid after **four years** of uninterrupted service..

 ### Castle Heron